 Brooklyn Historical Society

 In addition to our museums and their exhibits, the Brooklyn Historical Society sponsors four free history programs each year as well as other special events.
-For example, on Thursday, September 19th at 7:30 p.m. at the Trinity Episcopal Church Parish Hall, the accomplished music historians and musicians Rick Spencer and Dawn Indermuehle will present “God Speed the Plow: Songs of Farming and Rural Life.”
+For example, on Thursday, March 19th at 7:30 p.m. at Brooklyn’s Trinity Episcopal Church Parish Hall, the accomplished actress and historian Lynne McKenney Lydick will perform the one-woman show “Follow the Cannon: Clara Barton’s Civil War Letters” in honor of Women’s History Month.
 We are pleased to welcome new members.
 Membership forms are available at the museum or by calling 860-774-7728.

 |Elaine Knowlton||Curator||(860) 774-7728|